hawtio/hawtio/docs/GetStarted.md

 <a name="web-container"></a>
 ## Using a Servlet Engine or Application Server

-If you are running Tomcat 5/6/7, Jetty 7/8 or you could just deploy a WAR:
+If you are running Tomcat, Jetty you could just deploy a WAR:
 (JBoss AS or Wildfly users see other containers section further below)

+<b>TIP:</b> You may want to use the offline deployment which do not connects to the internet for plugins such as Maven and Git.

 <div class="row">
   <div class="col-md-6 span6 text-center">